abaga129/EasyGPIO/README.md

 ##Building & Running

 ###Server
 Currently the server is a simple python script.
 You will find it in /Server/.
-All you need to do is put this script on your Raspberry Pi give it execution privledges, and run it using bash or sh.
+All you need to do is put this script on your Raspberry Pi give it execution privledges, and run it using bash or python.

 Example

 `chmod +x EasyGPIO_server.py`

-`./EasyGPIO_server.py` or  `sh EasyGPIO_server.py`
+`./EasyGPIO_server.py` or  `python EasyGPIO_server.py`

 That's all there is to it.
 The server should find your local ip address and bind a socket to it on port 5005.
 It will listen until a client connects.